TimRudy/ice-chips-verilog/README.md

 Icestudio provides circuit simulation (for digital circuits) that's arbitrarily scalable.
 Explore, build and create, but most importantly, get near-instant feedback in testing your real hardware design.
 Each time you add a new input or a gate, hit "Build" and "Upload".
 In the parlance of a silicon fab, you've gone through a "spin".
 But you're actually programming a reusable and fairly inexpensive FPGA.

-    CAD-style layout using drag and drop
+    CAD-style layout using drag & drop
         -> Full Verilog model
             -> Validation of design rules & connectivity -> Synthesis of circuit
                     -> Bitstream to FPGA
                         -> Live circuit to test or put in-situ

-It's done with entirely open source tools (the IceStorm toolchain); and most of the magic is due to the representation in Hardware Description Language, i.e. Verilog, because HDL is translatable to H:
+It's done with entirely open source tools (the IceStorm toolchain); and most of the magic is due to the representation in Hardware Description Language, i.e. Verilog:

-- Once you have a system fully modelled in HDL, you have everything.
-The HDL is used to generate hardware in any way you require, in a process called [logic synthesis][link-wiki-synth]
+- Once you have a system fully modelled in HDL, you have everything: The HDL is used to generate hardware in any way you require, in a process called [logic synthesis][link-wiki-synth];

-- The toolchain can synthesize the circuit onto an expanding selection of FPGAs; see [Icestudio][link-icestudio] for details
+- The toolchain can synthesize the circuit onto an expanding selection of FPGAs; see [Icestudio][link-icestudio] for details;

-- What's cool about the Icestudio graphical editing, with internal Verilog, is the hierarchy, encapsulation and layering that it makes easy and explicit; this promotes compositional design; it means scalability and testability
+- Icestudio's graphical editing, with internal Verilog, makes it easy and explicit to work with the hierarchy and layering paradigm provided by Verilog; this promotes compositional design - being intentional about the boundary, the spec and the validation of each of your modules - which in turn means scalability and testability.

 ## Tests and Validation

 A test bench accompanies every device (74xx-tb.v file with 74xx.v file) and the tests are run automatically.
 Click on the "tests" badge below the main title at top of page to see the results of the validation run.

-Tests are a definitive feature of this library.
+Tests are a definitive feature of the library.
 They must be:

 1. Comprehensive
 2. Meaningful (each test adding value)